RonaldAllanRivera/used-cars-search/README.md

 3. Let WP‑Cron process items automatically in the background.

 ### Admin status indicator
-* A live top‑right indicator appears in WP Admin while the queue is running or items are queued.
+* A live top‑center indicator appears in WP Admin while the queue is running or items are queued.
 * It shows Processing…/Waiting/Paused with counts and updates every 20 seconds.
 * Controls:
   * Pause/Resume: toggles queue processing on the next cron tick (items remain queued)